nualagr/the-lord-of-the-rings-game/README.md

 If the cards do not match the *incrementMoves* method adds one to the Moves Counter.
 The *checkArray* is cleared, the 'face-up' class is removed from the divs and an 'unflip' sound is played.
 A one second delay was applied to the comparison through the use of a *setTimeout* function so that the second card face would be revealed to the user before being placed back in a face-down position.

 **API Call**

 If the user successfully completes the game in the allotted timeframe the *Congratulations* modal appears and the 'winner.mp3' sound is played.
-At this point the API call is made and the relevant information relating to the character on the final card that was matched is written to the *Prize Modal*.
+At this point the API call is made and the relevant information, relating to the character on the final card that was matched, is written to the *Prize Modal*.
-If the XMLHttpRequest is not successful the error message is written to the *Prize Modal*.
+If the XMLHttpRequest is not successful the user is alerted to this fact with an error message written to the *Prize Modal*.
 The *Congratulations Modal* contains the button which calls the *Prize Modal*.
 Once opened the user is presented with the final character's in-game image along with information ranging from the character's height, race, gender, birth, spouse, death, realm, hair-colour and a link to their dedicated page on *The One Wiki to Rule them All*, if one exists.